AndreasKaratzas/tsp/README.md

 ---
 The second approach is an implementation of the *Heinritz - Hsiao* algorithm:

-> Place the travelling salesman on a city
+> Place the traveling salesman on a city
 >
 > Repeat:
 >> Select the closest city